 I need to purchase Health Insurance

-FSU has partnered with United Health Care Student Resources (UHCSR) to provide our main campus students and their dependents with a comprehensive and cost-effective insurance option to meet the insurance requirement for attendance at FSU.
+Florida State University (FSU) has partnered with United Health Care Student Resources (UHCSR) to provide our full time, main campus students and their dependents with a comprehensive and cost-effective insurance option to meet the insurance requirement for attendance at FSU.

 The policy is a gold-equivalent PPO plan that is widely accepted nationally through the United Choice Plus Network and provides unlimited medical and prescription benefits.
 Students covered by an HMO that does not include Leon County or a plan without a local network are encouraged to contact their insurance company for options or to purchase the UHCSR plan, which has a strong presence in Tallahassee, including access to a comprehensive network of specialists.
 If you are an international student studying on an F or J visa, the plan offers the required Evacuation and Repatriation coverage.

-This policy can be used anywhere that accepts United Choice Plus, but when used at the Student Health Center (UHS) to see a UHS provider, or at a local urgent care clinic, the co-insurance and deductibles are waived for this plan leaving you with the lowest out-of-pocket cost.
+This policy can be used anywhere that accepts United Choice Plus.
+At University Health Services (UHS), or at a local urgent care clinic, the co-insurance and deductibles are waived for this plan leaving you with the lowest out-of-pocket cost.
 Additionally, you will have unlimited no-cost access to a physician day or night via HealthiestYou, UHCSR’s telemedicine service.
 To see more details about this plan, click on one of the links below to view the plan Brochure or Master Policy.

 Go to https://www.uhcsr.com/fsu to view plan brochures and master policies for the FSU student health plan.